Home CGS 2820C

 You can copy and paste the code to the right directly into Notepad.
 Save it as Sample.htm.
 Double-click on Sample.htm to open it in your browser to see how it works.

 But make sure YOUR ASSIGNMENT HAS YOUR CONTENT which is related to your site.
-Start working to make your page look college level.
+Start working to make your page look college level with full and realistic paragraphs.

 <!DOCTYPE html>